AJMansfield/Intelligence-Core-Public/kttu02.md

 "That's not very much," she admits after a moment.
 "But maybe?
 I know a bigger place, maybe I can make a deal for not too much."

-You hadn't noticed Jerry enter, but apparently he had.
+You hadn't noticed Jerry enter, but he speaks up now.
 "What is the other stuff across the canyon?
 Maybe we can help?"

 ----